bioinformatics-policlinicogemelli/Tortoise/README.md

 ```bash
 python main.py
 ```

-⚠️ Conda environment is tested only on Windows and Linux.
-For other system, view Docker section.
+This Conda environment is tested and works on Windows, Linux, and macOS

 ### 2. Docker Build